-Same four letters – two opposite directions.
+Same four letters – two different outcomes.

 As in most of life, there is not a single solution for every situation.
 There will be situations when allowing the feelings to flow freely could result in catastrophic outcomes.
 In those (hopefully) rare situations, the healthy response is to avoid the feelings – to shut them off somehow.

 Most of the time though, feeling our feelings doesn’t threaten our well-being, it just evokes a lack of comfort or an absence of ease.
 Unpleasant feelings aren’t necessarily fun, but the truth is they won’t harm us.
 Avoiding the feelings, on the other hand, by repressing them, stuffing them, or drowning them with a familiar “coping” mechanism can be unhealthy, painful to self and others, and even lethal.